 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the cloud account ID for the new cloud account that you added.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the cloud account ID for the new cloud account that you added.
 See Adding Cloud Accounts. - Verify that you have the region ID for the regions you want to include in the profile.
 See Step 2 in Create Network Profiles. - Verify that you have the IDs for the networks you want to include in the profile.
 See Step 5 in Create Network Profiles.